Agoric/agoric-sdk/packages/SwingSet/docs/dynamic-vats.md

 ## Root Object and Admin Node

 The result of `createVat` gives you access to two things.
-One is a *Presence* through which you can send messages to the root object of the new vat (whatever the `buildRootObject()` function returned):
+One is a *Presence* through which you can send messages to the root object of the new vat (whatever `buildRootObject()` returned):

 ```js